 - Some A. duodenale larvae, following penetration of the host skin, can become dormant in the intestine or muscle.
 Infection by A. duodenale can probably also occur by the oral route, but N. americanus requires a transpulmonary migration phase.

 - Hookworm is the second most common human helminthic infection (after ascariasis).
-Hookworm infections are thought to affect approximately one in four of the world's population.
+Hookworm infections are thought to affect approximately 470 million of the world's population.